My Name Is Jerry: Casting

 With star Doug Jones already in place, casting sessions began in Los Angeles, Chicago, Indianapolis, and Muncie, Indiana.
 The Los Angeles casting sessions brought Allison Scagliotti, Don Stark and Catherine Hicks into the mix.
-From Chicago, Josh Breit, Steven Yeun, Levi Holloway and Jonathan Keaton.
-All the other roles in the film were performed by local stage actors from the Muncie area (where the film was shot) and students from the University, with the exception of the Priest in the funeral scene, who was played by Doug Jones’ brother, Richard Jones.
+Chicago brought Josh Breit, Steven Yeun, Levi Holloway and Jonathan Keaton.
+All the other roles in the film were performed by local stage actors from the Muncie area and students from the University, with the exception of the Priest in the funeral scene, who was played by Doug Jones’ brother, Richard Jones.
 The trickiest part to cast turned out to be that of Jordan, the young woman who steals Jerry's heart and motivates his journey.
-While the producers were unable to decide whom to cast for a long period of time, Mead found his Jordan in an audition for Trisha, Jerry's daughter, from Chicago-based Katlyn Carlson."
-Mead has been impressed with the actress' abilities and physical presence, and insisted that she was Jordan.
-The producers agreed and Carlson won a role for which she did not audition, but was nonetheless excited to receive.
+While the producers were unable to decide whom to cast for a long period of time, Mead found his Jordan in an audition for Trisha, Jerry's daughter, by Chicago-based Katlyn Carlson."
+Mead was impressed with the actress' abilities and physical presence and insisted that she took the role of Jordan.
+The producers agreed, and Carlson won a role for which she did not audition, but was nonetheless excited to receive.